mattermost/docs/source/install/prod-docker.rst

 .. important:: This unofficial guide is maintained by the Mattermost community and this deployment configuration is not yet officially supported by Mattermost, Inc. Community testing, feedback and improvements are welcome and greatly appreciated.
 You can `edit this page on GitHub <https://github.com/mattermost/docs/blob/master/source/install/prod-docker.rst>`__.

-Deploy Mattermost using a multi-node production configuration with `Docker Compose <https://docs.docker.com/compose/>`__.
+Deploy Mattermost using a multi-node configuration with `Docker Compose <https://docs.docker.com/compose/>`__.
 Experience with Docker Compose is recommended.

 For a single-node preview of Mattermost (without email) see `Local Machine Setup using Docker <http://docs.mattermost.com/install/docker-local-machine.html>`__.

 If you have any problems installing, see the `troubleshooting guide <https://www.mattermost.org/troubleshoot/>`__.
 To submit an improvement or correction, click **Edit** at the top of this page.

-Production Docker Setup on Ubuntu
+Docker Setup on Ubuntu
 ----------------------------------------------------

 1. **Install Docker** using `the Ubuntu online guide <https://docs.docker.com/installation/ubuntulinux/>`__ or these instructions: